-MEKKANIKA is a type-treatment-face* inspired by old mechanics technical drawings, the steampunk visual world, and modern machinery, mixed and merged all together to form letters completely made by these elements, creating a mechanical look like typeface.
+MEKKANIKA is a type-treatment-face* inspired by the steampunk visual world, using as composition pieces old mechanics technical drawings mixed and merged all together to form letters completely made by these elements, creating a mechanical look like typeface.

 All the letters design is based on the glyphs shapes of the Din Pro Black font.